Cavendish Arts Science Fellowship at Girton College

 The Fellowship supports the Cavendish Arts Science ethos of experimenting, decentring and re-imagining.
 It is designed for artists to develop thought-provoking ideas through engagement with physicists and those in other fields, and to experiment with new approaches to their practice that are transformative and push boundaries.

-Fellowship Opportunity 2024/25
+Fellowship Opportunity

 Practical Information

-The Fellowship includes a residency period in Cambridge, typically of at least six months up to one year.
+The one-year Fellowship will begin in October 2025 and end in October 2026.
+It includes a residency period in Cambridge, typically of at least six months up to one year.
 Exact dates of the residency period are flexible and will be agreed with the selected artist.

-The deadline to apply is Sunday 19 May, 23:59 British Summer Time (GMT+1)
+The deadline to apply is Saturday 10 May 2025, 17.00 British Summer Time (GMT+1)

 Questions and Answers